• ECTS

 Objectives

-The objective of this program is to equip students with three types of skills: expertise in quantitative methods (econometrics, analysis of large databases, etc.), risk analysis (particularly banking risk and banking regulations), and proficiency in IT tools (SAS, R, VBA, Python, etc.).
+The objective of this program is to equip students with three types of skills: expertise in quantitative methods (econometrics, analysis of large databases, etc.), analysis of banking and financial risks and banking regulations, and mastery of IT tools (R, VBA, Python, etc.).

-- Provide students with the skills necessary to work as risk analysts (analyzing different types of risk: credit risk analyst, operational risk analyst, compliance risk analyst, liquidity risk analyst, asset and liability management (ALM), risk manager within banking institutions, etc.). ) to be able to propose personalized solutions in the field of risk management (assessment of complex product risks, construction of structured products or complex portfolios, etc.).
+- Provide students with the skills necessary to work as risk analysts (analyzing different types of risk: credit risk analyst, operational risk analyst, compliance risk analyst, liquidity risk analyst, asset-liability management (ALM), risk manager within banking and financial institutions, etc.). ) to be able to propose personalized solutions in the field of risk management (assessment of complex product risks, construction of structured products or complex portfolios, etc.).

 - Provide students with the skills necessary to conduct research within public organizations and to understand regulations and financial and banking operations, to detect, assess, and model risks, and to evaluate financial and banking products.